-These are just of few of the many important biological processes regulated by insulin, IGF, and the insulin receptor.
+These are just a few of the many important biological processes regulated by insulin, IGF, and the insulin receptor.

 Why is this so important to understand?
 It is because we now understand the code that will allow us to decipher the relationship between food intake and aging.
 We have known for a long time that obesity is linked to a shortened lifespan.
 It is also known that the higher the reproductive capacity of a species, the shorter its lifespan.

 But these relationships are turned upside down when it comes to certain bees.
 Queen bees are gluttons.
 They are constantly being pampered and fed by specialized worker bees.
 The worker bees make sure the queen of the hive eats a lot and doesn’t exercise too much.
 That way she can devote all her energies to one task: laying eggs.
-And this she does prodigiously, usually laying up to 2,000 eggs per day!
+And this she does prodigiously, usually laying about 1500 eggs per day!

-How did the queen bee manage to upend the seemingly iron-clad relationships between energy balance, reproductive capacity, and lifespan?
-If we could understand these genetic tricks that allow this to occur, it could have direct implications to human energy metabolism and longevity.
-Perhaps, if we could figure out how to manipulate human genes in the same way as the queen bee, we could finally be able to have the cakes, eat them, and still enjoy a long life.
+So, how did the queen bee manage to upend the seemingly iron-clad relationships between energy balance, reproductive capacity, and lifespan?
+If we could understand these genetic tricks that allow this to occur, it could have direct implications for human energy metabolism and longevity.
+Perhaps, if we could figure out how to manipulate human genes in the same way as the queen bee, we could finally be able to have our cake and eat it too – and still enjoy a long life.